ychen921/Homography-Net/README.md

 # Homography Net
 This project was completed by Yi-Chung Chen, Ji Liu, and Shreyas Acharya.
-In phase 1, we implement panorama stitching from scratch including corner detection, Adaptive Non-Maximal Suppression (ANMS), feature descriptor, feature matching, and RANSAC homography.
-In phase 2, we developed two deep learning approaches for estimating tomography: supervised and unsupervised.
-We have achieved the average corner error (EPE) of 5.159 pixels for our supervised model, and 15.834 pixels for our unsupervised model.
+We developed two deep learning approaches for estimating tomography: supervised and unsupervised.
+We have achieved the average corner error (EPE) of 5.159 pixels for our supervised model, and 10.213 pixels for our unsupervised model.
 For more details, please look at the `report.pdf` and [project website](https://cmsc733.github.io/2022/proj/p1/)

 ## Data